pranavdharkar/Simple-Calculator/README.md

 * Handles division by zero.
 * Prompts the user until valid input is entered.
+* Asks the user if they want to perform another calculation.

 ## Repository Overview
  For a quick tour of repository, check out [`repo_tour.md`](docs/repo_tour.md).